keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 But what if there’s nothing there, as in there are _zero_ instances of term `A`?
 Can you do anything?
 When a context has this kind of effect, a sort of "nothing here" or _void_ effect, then the `map()` function above doesn’t do anything because there isn’t anything to do.
 If you try to `map()` a void `F[A]` with `f: A => B` then it returns a void `F[B]` as there’s "nothing here".
 It does this without having used `f: A => B` to get there.

-This behavior is referred to as _short-circuiting_ and it is a key feature of Functors, Applicatives, and Monads that encode some notion of void.
+This behavior is referred to as _short-circuiting_ and it is a key feature of functors, applicatives, and monads that encode some notion of void.
 It is exploited in particular to enable _control flow_ and _error handling_, which I will expand on in later parts.

-> `Option[A]` and `Either[X, A]` are two prime examples of short-circuiting in Functors.
+> `Option[A]` and `Either[X, A]` are two prime examples of short-circuiting in functors.
 An `Option[A]` will only `map()` an instance of its term `A` if it is present, and an `Either[X, A]` will only `map()` if an instance of the desired term `A` is present.
 >
 > In contrast, the `Id[A]` context has the effect of the _identity_ of term `A`.
 To put it plainly, `Id[A]` is _the instance_ of term `A`.
 As the instance is always present, this context never short-circuits.

-## Implementing a Functor
+## Implementing a functor in Scala

-Each context of course must provide its own implementation of `map()` in order for it to be used as a Functor.
-Functor implementations in Scala are provided via typeclasses, and any type that has the shape `F[_]` may become a Functor by implementing the typeclass from above:
+Each context of course must provide its own implementation of `map()` in order for it to be used as a functor.
+Functor implementations in Scala are provided via typeclasses, and any type that has the shape `F[_]` may become a functor by implementing the `Functor` typeclass from above:

 :::{.numberLines .nowrap}
 ```scala